The Chart for Heron Therapeutics Inc. (HRTX) Is Flashing Mixed Signals

 Needham gave a rating of “Buy” to HRTX, setting the target price at $64 in the report published on January 16th of the previous year.

-During the last 5 trading sessions, HRTX rose by +5.39%, which changed the moving average for the period of 200-days by -61.44% in comparison to the 20-day moving average, which settled at $5.35.
-In addition, Heron Therapeutics Inc. saw -46.44% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, HRTX fell by -26.32%, which changed the moving average for the period of 200-days by -72.11% in comparison to the 20-day moving average, which settled at $4.94.
+In addition, Heron Therapeutics Inc. saw -61.66% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading